-FOUR PAWS has been managing the BEAR SANCTUARY Mueritz in the heart of the Mecklenburg Lake District since 2006.
-Today, 18 brown bears rescued from being kept in conditions unsuited to this wild animal live in a natural forest on the 16-hectare territory.
-In the BEAR SANCTUARY Mueritz, we have created a near-natural habitat for abused bears.
+FOUR PAWS has managed the BEAR SANCTUARY Mueritz in the heart of the Mecklenburg Lake District from 2006.
+Today, 16 brown bears rescued from being kept in conditions unsuited to this wild animal live in a natural forest on the 16-hectare territory.
+At the BEAR SANCTUARY Mueritz, we have created a near-natural habitat for abused bears.
 Here, they can rediscover and act out their natural instincts after a life in imprisonment.
-Whether roaming through the woods, splashing about in the ponds and biotopes or digging caves – there are plenty of activities for each bear in the BEAR SANCTUARY Mueritz.
+Whether roaming through the woods, splashing about in the ponds or digging caves – there are plenty of activities for each bear at the BEAR SANCTUARY Mueritz.

 visit the BEAR SANCTUARY Mueritz

 March to October: 9 a.m. – 6 p.m.

 November to March: 10 a.m. – 4 p.m.